kamalnour/adatastory/index.md

 In the graph above, this shift upwards is a lot more evident.
 In order to have a more conclusive analysis, we will be employing a differences in differences approach.

+## The Journey Toward Esteem, Love, and Self-Actualization

+Let's explore our analysis with the countries featured below :

+<iframe src="countries.html" width="100%" height="550" scrolling="no" frameborder="0"></iframe>

 ### Esteem in the Age of Isolation